35 Medical Trivia Questions Only Geniuses Will Get Right

 D. Lump in the eyelid

 A chalazion is a lump-like cyst that appears in the eyelid, usually because the oil-producing glands are blocked.
 This common problem often goes away by itself, but you can help the healing process along by holding a clean cloth soaked in hot water over the eye for five to 10 minutes three to four times a day.
-Don’t miss the seven silent signs you might have eye cataracts.
+Here are the signs you need to see an eye doctor.

 Also called the heart’s natural pacemaker, the sinus node is a collection of cells in the right atrium that control the heart’s rhythm by sending out electrical impulses.
 When the sinus node doesn’t work properly, the pulse can become too fast, too slow or irregular.
-(Here’s what really causes an enlarged heart, according to a top cardiologist.)
+Check out 50 heart health tips cardiologists wish you knew.

 A. Sun spots